Museum of Russian Icons

 February 11 – May 20, 2012

-The only nationally accredited art museum in the state, the Nevada Museum of Art features exhibitions by national and international artists with a permanent collection of 19th through 21st century art.
-Divided into five focus collections, the permanent collection is unified by an overall emphasis on art and environment: The Altered Landscape: Carol Franc Buck Collection; Contemporary Collection; Sierra Nevada/Great Basin Collection; Historical Collection; and the E.L.
-Wiegand Collection.
-This thematic specialization is a natural outgrowth of the institution’s collecting practices over the years and offers varied perspectives on the ways in which humans interact with their natural, built and virtual environments.
+The Nevada Museum of Art features exhibitions by national and international artists with a permanent collection of 19th through 21st century art.
+Divided into five focus collections, the permanent collection is unified by an overall emphasis on art and environment.
+This thematic specialization is an outgrowth of the institution?s collecting practices over the years and offers varied perspectives on the ways in which humans interact with their natural, built and virtual environments.

 November 6, 2011 -January 15, 2012